-Dave is generally known as the driving force behind the generation of the MIDI specification in 1981.
+Legendary instrument designer and Grammy-winner Dave Smith founded Sequential Circuits in 1974.
+In 1977 Dave designed the Prophet-5, the world’s first fully-programmable polyphonic synth—and the first musical instrument with an embedded microprocessor.
+Sequential released many innovative instruments and drum machines over the next 10 years.
+Dave is known as the driving force behind the MIDI specification in 1981.
 It was Dave, in fact, who coined the acronym.
-In 1987 he was named a Fellow of the Audio Engineering Society (AES) for his continuing work in the area of music synthesis.
+In 1987 he was named a Fellow of the Audio Engineering Society (AES) for his continuing work in music synthesis.
 After Sequential, Dave was President of DSD, Inc, an R&D division of Yamaha, where he worked on physical modeling synthesis and software synthesizer concepts.
-He then started the Korg R&D group in California, producing the Wavestation products and other technology.
+He then started the Korg R&D group in California, producing the Wavestation and other technology.

 Author, Musician, Producer